aramis-lab/handbook/docs/neuroimaging.md

 #### Nilearn

-{{ Nilearn }} is a python package providing statistical and machine-learning tools to enable analyses of brain volumes.
+{{ Nilearn }} is a Python package providing statistical and machine-learning tools to enable analyses of brain volumes.
 It also provides plotting capabilities and limited support to surface-based analysis.

 In the ``0.7.0``release of {{ Nilearn }}, the [Nistats](https://nistats.github.io) package was merged within {{ Nilearn }} such that it now supports general linear model (GLM) based analysis and leverages the scikit-learn Python toolbox for multivariate statistics with applications such as predictive modelling, classification, decoding, or connectivity analysis.